akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Note that the `noReply` is a way of making conscious decision that a reply shouldn't be sent for a specific command or the reply will be sent later, perhaps after some asynchronous interaction with other actors or services.

+@@@ div { .group-scala }

+It is recommended to use an immutable state class.
+If the state is mutable, it is important to use the `EventSourcedBehavior.withEnforcedRepliesMutableState` factory method that takes `emptyStateFactory: () => State` parameter to make sure that the state instance is recreated in case of failure restarts.

+@@@

 ## Serialization